tinstructor/RIOT/examples/interference/README.md

                         The ifr_logfile to be analyzed.
 ```

-If you where to use both options at the same time, the analyzer script would calculate the PRR for that specific combination by counting the messages received before the first PHY reconfiguration indication in the given logfile and dividing by the number of messages transmitted.
-The number of transmitted messages can in turn be set through the `-n` argument.
+Using both options at the same time, the analyzer script calculates the PRR for that specific combination by:
+1. counting the messages received before the first PHY reconfig indication in the given logfile and;
+2. dividing by the number of messages transmitted.

+The number of transmitted messages is set through the `-n` argument.
 Also, if the specified csv file already exists in the current directory, the `-a` flag may be usefull if you wish to append the results of the call to `analyzer.py` to said csv file instead of overwriting them (which is the default behavior).
 ```
 $ python3 analyzer.py <name of logfile>.log <name of csv file>.csv -i <interferer PHY> -t <transmitter/receiver PHY> -n <#messages>
 ```

->**Note:** depending on whether or not the corresponding pin from the timing controller is still connected to the PHY reconfiguration pin of the receiving node, the PHY reconfiguration indication might not appear in the logfile.
-In case you unplugged the wire, as I did because it's only a hassle, you have to write the reconfiguration indication to the logfile manually in order for the analyzer script to work properly.
+>**Note:** depending on whether the corresponding pin from the timing controller is connected to the PHY reconfiguration pin of the receiving node, the PHY reconfiguration indication might not appear in the logfile.
+In case you unplugged the wire, as you should, you have to write the reconfiguration indication to the logfile manually in order for the analyzer script to work properly.

 >**Note:** the format of the strings passed to the `-t` and `-i` options is important.
 All legal values are specified in the `TRX_PHY_CONFIGS` and `IF_PHY_CONFIGS` lists (see `examples > interference > analyzer.py`) respectively:
 >```py